-Prague is another great party city because the city itself is gorgeous, the people are beautiful, and the alcohol is cheap.
-Prices have been going up but it’s still a much better deal than Western Europe.
-There are tons of bars where you can find affordable beer and if you’re in the mood to dance you’ll have no trouble finding clubs all over the city.
+Prague is another great party city.
+The city itself is gorgeous, the people are beautiful, and the alcohol is cheap.
+Prices have been going up, but it’s still a much better deal than Western Europe.
+There are tons of bars where you can find affordable beer, and if you’re in the mood to dance, you’ll have no trouble finding clubs all over the city.
 Ohh, and Prague is home to Europe’s largest club — the 5-story Karlovy Lazne Club.
 This city truly has something for everyone.

-Stockholm get knocked down a few pegs simply because it’s so expensive to drink and go out.
-But, on the other hand, Swedish people are gorgeous so maybe it’s worth the price.
+Stockholm gets knocked down a few pegs simply because it’s so expensive to drink and go out.
+But, on the other hand, Swedish people are gorgeous, so maybe it’s worth the price.
 And let me tell you, those Swedes know how to party and their club scene is amazing.
-The bouncers are sticklers for the dress code so put a little effort into what you’re wearing.
+The bouncers are sticklers for the dress code, so put a little effort into what you’re wearing.
 Also, guys better bring a few ladies with them or they probably won’t get in the door.

 Mykonos Island, Greece

-Mykonos is another sun drenched party destination that gets filled to the gills during the summers with scantily clad visitors.
-If you want to get party all day and never leave the beach then this might be the place for you.
-It can get expensive so too much partying might break the bank.
+Mykonos is another sun-drenched party destination that gets filled to the gills during the summers with scantily clad visitors.
+If you want to party all day and never leave the beach, this might be the place for you.
+It can get expensive, so too much partying might break the bank.

-Paris is a city of glitz and glam so it’s no surprise that’s its nightlife would reflect that.
-It’s home to a handful of high-end clubs but there are also hundreds of bars, cafes, and restaurants.
-Paris also has a rich jazz scene so that’s an option if you’re looking for something different.
-Paris also have a large student population so there are plenty of budget options too.
+Paris is a city of glitz and glam, so it’s no surprise that its nightlife would reflect that.
+It’s home to a handful of high-end clubs, but there are also hundreds of bars, cafés, and restaurants.
+Paris also has a rich jazz scene, so that’s an option if you’re looking for something different.
+Paris has a large student population, so there are plenty of budget options too.

-The rich and famous go to London to party so it can be pricy to visit the best clubs (and you better be dressed the part).
-On the other hand, there are plenty of more low-key bars and pubs on just about every corner so you won’t have any trouble having a great night.
-London attracts the best music so it’s not hard to find world famous and up-and-coming DJs pumping out great tunes throughout the city.
+The rich and famous go to London to party, so it can be pricey to visit the best clubs (and you better dress the part).
+On the other hand, there are plenty of more low-key bars and pubs on just about every corner, so you won’t have any trouble having a great night.
+London attracts the best music, so it’s not hard to find world famous and up-and-coming DJs pumping out great tunes throughout the city.